A Complete Guide to Electric Car Maintenance

-It’s also recommended that you replace your wiper blades every 15,000 miles and the air filter every 36,000 miles (although sooner may be necessary if you have to use them a lot – which is likely in the UK, let’s be honest).
+It’s also recommended that you replace your wiper blades every 15,000 miles and the air filter every 36,000 miles (or sooner if you have to use them a lot – which is likely in the UK, let’s be honest).

-As well as this routine maintenance that you also expect with standard petrol and diesel cars, there are other times during your EV’s life where it’s recommended to give it some TLC.
+On top of this regular maintenance (that you also expect with standard petrol and diesel cars), there are other times during your EV’s life when it’s recommended to give it some TLC.

 Every 6 months

 Wash the underbody using water to remove any corrosives, such as salt.
 This is especially important if you live somewhere close to the coast where the air contains more salt.

 After every 7,500 miles